harmonydata/hackathon/ux-design-for-better-comprehension.md

 **Within a particular widget** e.g. for Question 1, **data matches** from Studies B and C will be **listed underneath in descending match-percentage order**, i.e. highest percentages will be shown first.

-**Only the top 5 matches will be shown in each widget, with a 'read more' CTA** at the bottom to **allow the user to expand the widget and view more data matches**.
-For example, **10 matches can be shown with a scroll bar** appearing on the side to see up to a designated number of matches within the widget. **This interaction with 'Read More' is yet to be designed and tested.**
+**Only the top five matches will be shown in each widget, with a 'read more' CTA** at the bottom to **allow the user to expand the widget and view more data matches**.
+For example, **10 matches can be shown with a scroll bar** appearing on the side to see up to a designated number of matches within the widget. *This interaction with 'Read More' is yet to be designed and tested.*

 Currently only 100 matches are shown per harmonisation but the user can export all matches via an Excel sheet to see this in detail.
 We propose to maintain this function for the time being even with the new display format.
 This **could also be tested with users to determine if this is sufficient or could be improved.**